On topological graphs with at most four crossings per edge: Proof of Theorem

-Suppose now that the three edges through which $f$ contributes charge in Step~3 are not consecutive.
-By symmetry, we may assume that these edge are $e_2$, $e_3$ and $e_0$.
+Suppose now that $f$ contributes charge in Step~3 through three edges that are not consecutive on its boundary.
+By symmetry, we may assume that these edges are $e_2$, $e_3$ and $e_0$.
 Note that we may also assume that $f$ does not contribute charge through $e_4$ in Step~3, for the case of $f$ contributing in Step~3 through three consecutive edges was already considered.
-It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that the wedge of each of the $1$-triangles $t_2$, $t_3$ and $t_0$ contains exactly one $0$-quadrilateral.
-Therefore, by Proposition~\ref{prop:e_1-e_2-step3} the face $f_2$ contributes at least $1/3$ units of charge to $f$ in Step~6.
-Note that we only need to consider the case that $f$ contributes $1/6$ units of charge through $e_4$ (recall that we assume that it does contribute $1/3$ units of charge through $e_4$).
+It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that the wedge of each of the $1$-triangles $t_2$, $t_3$ and $t_0$ contains exactly one $0$-quadrilateral and that the wedge of $t_1$ contains no $0$-quadrilaterals (see Figure~\ref{fig:1-in-1-3-in-3y}).
+Moreover, $A_2 \in V(f_0)$ and therefore, by Proposition~\ref{prop:2/3} $f_0$ sends at least $2/3$ units of charge to $f$ and $ch_6(f) \geq 0$.